freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/01-responsive-web-design/css-flexbox/use-the-flex-shrink-property-to-shrink-items.md

 # --description--

-Até aqui, todas as propriedades nos desafios se aplicam ao flex container (o pai dos flex items).
-Porém, há várias propriedades úteis para os flex items.
+So far, all the properties in the challenges apply to the flex container (the parent of the flex items).
+However, there are several useful properties for the flex items.

 A primeira é a propriedade `flex-shrink`.
 Quando é usada, permite que um item encolha se o flex container for muito pequeno.
 Os itens encolhem quando a largura do contêiner pai é menor do que a soma das larguras de todos os flex items dentro dele.